 One of the biggest turn-offs in your relationship with learning Dutch is likely the grammar.
 Wrapping your head around the rules of the game can be a bit overwhelming at first, so sometimes it’s best to forget them for a while and just start playing.

 Dutchies will understand you, even if it’s not perfect.
-What’s most important is that you’re saying something and you’re saying it in Nederlands.
+What’s most important is that you’re saying something, and you’re saying it in the Nederlands.